 Lauded for “nonstop virtuoso skills” (Times Herald-Record, New York) and "evocative, educational, and refreshing" concerts (Newport Daily News, Rhode Island), the Asylum Quartet’s repertoire spans traditional, contemporary and globally-minded works.

 The four saxophonists met in 2011 as graduate students at the The Hartt School in West Hartford, Connecticut, and adopted their name from Asylum Hill, the storied Hartford neighborhood.
 In the mid-nineteenth century, this area was an important commercial, political, and cultural capital where literary figures such as Mark Twain and Harriet Beecher Stowe made their home.
 Today, the quartet pays tribute to the cultural vitality of Asylum Hill through efforts to engage and captivate diverse audiences and contribute to the vibrancy of its home city.
-The Asylum Quartet is Ensemble-in-Residence at Hartford’s Christ Church Cathedral, bringing a second season of free community concerts in downtown Hartford through 2016.
-In partnership with Hartford Performs, the quartet provides educational music programming to students in Hartford and beyond.
+The Asylum Quartet was Ensemble-in-Residence at Hartford’s Christ Church Cathedral, providing free community concerts in downtown Hartford through 2016.
+In partnership with Hartford Performs, the quartet provided educational music programming to students in Hartford and beyond.